-Join us for VIFF Kids Club – our monthly family matinee series with craft activities and themed concession snacks before the show!
-Doors open at 11 am for activities, film at 12 noon.
+Join us for VIFF Kids Club – our monthly family matinee series with fun film-inspired activities and themed concession snacks before the show!
+Doors open at 11:00 am for activities, with the film screening at 12:00 pm.

 Trying to prove himself, young clown fish Nemo swims too far from the Great Barrier Reef and the next thing he knows he’s captive in a fish tank in a Sydney dentist’s office.
 Protective dad Marlin (Albert Brooks) bravely follows in his wake.
 New friend Dory (Ellen DeGeneres), a big-hearted but forgetful blue tang fish, tags along for moral support and comic relief.
 Together they face sharks and a few scary sea creatures, make new friends on their journey, and persevere against the odds.